Black Friday and Cyber Monday deals are looming on the horizon.

 If you feel that your business website could use an upgrade (or you’re still considering creating one), you might want to stay on the lookout for upcoming deals from domain vendors and hosting service providers.

 In 2018, you could snatch tasty deals from SiteGround, HostGator, and BlueHost, among others.
 The discounts run up to 75% off for annual plans and included cheaper domain names across several vendors.

 On that note, if you need some help with creating your business website or a portfolio, be sure to read the 2020 Guide to Creating an Online Portfolio.

 Stationery and Office Supplies

-Black Friday weekend is also a good opportunity to restock office supplies and stationery or churn out branded marketing materials.
+Black Friday weekend is also a good opportunity to restock home office supplies and stationery or churn out branded marketing materials.
 Since you’ll be shopping close to the holiday season, you could also consider ordering some seasonal gifts for your customers.
-You can expect to find interesting deals at Staples, Vistaprint and Moo (up to 60% off during the last Black Friday).
+You can expect to find interesting deals at Staples, Vistaprint, and Moo.

 Black Friday shopping weekend is not only about tangible assets.
 Every savvy business owner knows that self-education is paramount if you want your company to prosper.
 For that reason, you should be vigilant about looking for affordable learning opportunities.